Ordisoftware/Hebrew-Calendar/README.md

 - Window showing a board of new moons by years.
 - Window showing a board of lunar months description.
 - Window showing a board of parashot.
+- Window showing a board of celebration verses.
 - Calculate the difference between two dates with bookmarks.
 - Advanced dialog to save, copy to the clipboard and print the view and the data.
 - Supported export file formats: TXT, CSV, JSON, PNG, JPG, TIFF, BMP.